 There are so many shops to choose from but one of my favourite independent shops is Jeremy’s Home Stores which is like an Aladdin’s cave stocking literally anything anyone would want for the kitchen, as well as some toys and trinkets, gifts, home storage and decorations.
 It’s my go-to shop for most kitchen-related utensils and hasn’t let me down yet!

 Trevor Mottram in The Pantiles stocks high quality homeware / kitchenware and is a lovely place to have a mooch around on a Saturday afternoon.
-The Children’s Salon stocks designer children’s clothes and gifts – although some of them are out of my price range, it’s still nice to have a browse and I have bought some really special gifts in there.
+Childrensalon Outlet stocks designer children’s clothes and gifts – although some of them are out of my price range, it’s still nice to have a browse and I have bought some really special gifts in there.

-The High Street is one of my favourite places to go in my free time, even if it’s just to do some window shopping – with shops like The White Company, Space NK and Mint Velvet, there is plenty of temptation!
+The High Street is one of my favourite places to go in my free time, even if it’s just to do some window shopping – with shops like The White Company, Space NK, Mint Velvet as well as bod & ted, Pink Mary and Piglet in Bed, there is plenty of temptation!
 Royal Tunbridge Wells is a mecca for shoppers and I can see why people like visiting this town.

 Roughly 40 miles from London and about an hour’s drive to the coast, Tunbridge Wells has the best of both worlds in terms of location, in my opinion.